 Section A: Value of Items Less Than $5,000

-For any non-cash donation lower than $5,000, complete Part A, Column 1 of Form 8283.
-Most non-cash charitable contributions fall underneath this category.
+For any noncash donation less than $5,000, complete Section A, Column 1 of Form 8283.
+Most noncash charitable contributions fall under this category.

 Steps to Finish Section A:

-- Write the identity and contact information of the charity in column (a).
+- Write the name and contact information of the charity in column (a).
 Every donation should be separated line by line, even if you made multiple contributions to the same organization.

-- If you donated a car, you need to check column (b) and then write the identification number (VIN) in the subsequent boxes.
+- If you donated a car, you need to check column (b) and then write the vehicle identification number (VIN) in the subsequent boxes.

-- For lines A-E you will need to describe all items contributed to the organization in column (c).
+- Describe all items donated to the organization in column (c) for lines A-E.

-- Present the date of your donation in column (d) for traces A via E. This data could also be proven in your donation receipt.
+- Provide the date of your donation in column (d) for lines A-E. This data may be found on your donation receipt.

-- C (e), (f), and (g) should be completed if your donation is valued greater than $500.
+- Columns (e), (f), and (g) should be completed if your donation is valued at greater than $500.
 Column (e) should have “various” in it if you acquired the items across multiple dates.
 Column (f) should explain how you came to own the items.
 Column (g) should include the value of that item when you acquired it.

 - Write the FMV of the donations in Column (h).

-- Record how you calculated the FMV in column (i).
+- List how you calculated the FMV in column (i).

 If you need help with completing Form 8283, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.